 Notes: Solid lines represent historical GHG emissions (available for the period 1990-2018).
 Dashed lines represent projections for the scenario with existing measures.
 Dotted lines represent projections for the scenario with additional measures.
 The Effort Sharing sector emissions presented are estimated based on the attribution of GHG emissions, reported by source categories in national GHG inventories and national MMR projections, to EU ETS sectors and/or Effort Sharing sectors.
-See Annex 1 (Section A1.2)
+See Annex 1 (Section A1.2) for additional information on data sources for GHG emissions.
 The sector summarised here as 'industry and other' aggregates emissions from energy supply, manufacturing, industrial processes and product use (GHG inventory source categories 1.A.1, 1.A.2, 1.B, 1.C and 2), which are not covered under the EU ETS.

-Figure 6 GHG emission trends and projections in the ESD sector (EEA 2019a.)
+Figure 5 GHG emission trends and projections in the ESD sector (EEA 2019a.)